jennfrbrown/PyBer_Analysis/README.md

 - Average Fare per Driver
  - Rural cities have the highest Average Fare per Driver, 3.3 times higher than Average Fare by Driver in urban cities and 1.4 times higher than Average Fare by Driver in suburban ciies.
 This is supported by rural cities having a greater distance between destinations, thus potentially having longer rides and rural cities also having the least number of drivers.

  <img src="https://github.com/jennfrbrown/PyBer_Analysis/blob/master/Analysis/Deliverable_2_Challenge_Graph.png">

+When looking at results for each city type in correlation to the toal fare amount per week from January to the edn of April 2019, you see that all city types have a steady number of rides from week to week.
+Of interest is a matching spike in the third week of February.

+#### Business Recommendations.
+1. There is a matching peak in the third week of February for all city types.
+Determining the cause of this peak would be beneficial to help determine any marketing or business strategies surrounding it.
+Was this a result of a holiday or a special event?
+If so, what promotions or driver ability strategies can be incorporated to capitalize on the increase utilization?

+2.
 There is a statement summarizing three business recommendations to the CEO for addressing any disparities among the city types.
 (4 pt)